chriszlr/ecom-store-api/server/README.md

 1. First of all create a .env file in the root directory.

-Set the environment variables to something like this:
+Set the environment variables to something like this (MONGO_URI must be unique):

 ```
 MONGO_URI="mongodb://localhost:27017/ecom-store"